tinygiant98/nui/formfiles/persistent_storage/README.md

 ### Version History:

+## 0.2.0:
+- BREAKING CHANGE:  This modification requires an addition to `nui_c_storage`, so be sure to copy over all of your current configuration values to the new `nui_c_storage`.
+- Added ability to use items as persistent storage containers.
+The item must have the `Cast Spell: Unique Power (Self-Only)` property on it.
+If you're using the NUI system's event handler, add `NUI_HandleEvents(GetItemActivator());` to the event handler for `OnActivateItem`.
+This can also be called from a tag-based script in the same way.
+If you are calling the formfile directly, you can achieve the same result by calling `ExecuteScript("nui_f_storage", GetItemActivator());` (if you're using pre-compiled formfiles).
+The item's tag must be unique, but multiple players can have the same item while still keeping persistent inventories separate.
+Persistent storage items can have all persistent storage variables set as with any other object, and will use the same defaults if those variables are not set.
+Gold storage is disabled for all persistent storage items.
+- Added `PS_CONTAINER_ITEM_TYPE_DEFAULT` configuration option.
+Container type assignment precedence is `PS_CONTAINTER_TYPE` variable set on the object, `PS_CONTAINER_ITEM_TYPE_DEFAULT` (if the object is an item), `PS_CONTAINER_TYPE_DEFAULT`.

+*** WARNING *** `nui_f_storage` should not be set as the event handler for the module's `OnActivateItem` event.
+If this is set, every activated object in the game will be considered a persistent storage object.
+Calling the NUI event handling system (via `NUI_HandleEvents()`) or invoking the form directly (via `ExecuteScript()`) should only be done after you have confirmed the item is a valid persistent storage item.

 ## 0.1.12:
 - Modified `nui_f_storage` to use automatic bind watching.
 This ups the NUI requriement to 0.2.3.